SEO ·

 5. Measure results

-But if you don’t see improvement in your SEO performance, try adjusting your pruning criteria.
+But if you don’t see improvement in your SEO performance or benefits to your overall SEO strategy, try adjusting your pruning criteria.

 Suganthan Mohanadasan and Andy Chadwick, founders of Snippet Digital, share a few tips for content pruning, including an effective way for grading your content for pruning.
 Here’s how they describe this system: